groggero95/tsca/REPORT.md

 ### Bare metal Zybo Board acquisition

 The folder [zybo] contains all the necessary files to define an hardware platform which is capable of running a custom code.
 Inside, the folder [ZC010_wrapper_hw_platform_0] specifies a set of information useful to the first stage boot loader to initialize the hardware platform on which our code will run.
 The folder [Test_sd_bsp] contains the Xilinx libraries with a set of built-in functions for the board.
 Finally, the folder [Test_sd] contains the actual acquisition code ([helloworld.c]), together with the [boot.bin] and a set of other configuration files.
-The folder [zybo] contains all the necessary files to define an hardware platform which is capable of running a custom code.
-Inside, the folder [ZC010_wrapper_hw_platform_0] specifies a set of information useful to the first stage boot loader to initialize the hardware platform on which our code will run.
-The folder [Test_sd_bsp] contains the Xilinx libraries with a set of built-in functions for the board.
-Finally, the folder [Test_sd] contains the actual acquisition code [helloworld.c], together with the [boot.bin] and a set of other configuration files.

 To run acquisitions on a OS-less system, in our case the Zybo board, two preliminary steps are necessary: